anonyco/SPromiseMeSpeedJS/README.md

 # SPromiseMeSpeed
-SPromiseMeSpeed is currently the fastest [ES6 Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) javascript library and polyfill, *promising* a speedy implementation that are ~1-59x faster than Chrome's native promises and ~2-548x faster than Bluebird's promises (five hundread and fourty eight is not a typo).
+SPromiseMeSpeed is currently the fastest [ES6 Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) javascript library and polyfill, *promising* a speedy implementation that is ~1-59x faster than Chrome's native promises and ~2-548x faster than Bluebird's promises (five hundread and fourty eight is not a typo).
 The purpose of SPromiseMeSpeed is to provide a speedy alternative to ES6 promises until browsers implement faster native promises.
 If all you need is a way to defer the stack level so you don't get the dreaded "Maximum Stack Call Exceeded" error, then consider using my other library, [DeferStackJS](https://github.com/anonyco/DeferStackJS/), for slightly better performance.

 # Quick Start